 - 1,000 COOPERATIVES OF SELF EMPLOYED PRODUCERS: namely second degree cooperatives for self-employed and small enterprises (truck drivers, taxi drivers, mechanics, masons, etc).

 - 2,000 WORKER OWNED ENTERPRISES (Sociedades laborales): these are not cooperatives, but are very similar by the fact thatworker-members jointly own and democratically control the enterprise.
 They only exist in Spain.

-Most of the enterprises of the CECOP network are SMEs, while some are large enterprises.
-We also find several strong horizontal cooperative groups: in Italy, we can mention CCC-ACAM in the construction sector, CNS in the service sector, and CGM among social cooperatives; another example is the well-known Mondragon group in the Basque country (intersectoral but mainly made up of industrial cooperatives), the 7th Spanish entrepreneurial group employing over 100 000 workers.
+Over 95% of the enterprises of the CECOP- CICOPA Europe network are SMEs.
+We also find several strong horizontal cooperative groups (which, in turn, are constituted mainly of SMEs: in Italy, we can mention the CGM Group among social cooperatives; another example is the well-known Mondragon group in the Basque country the 7th Spanish entrepreneurial group employing over 74,000 workers.

 Hundreds of cooperative enterprises from the CECOP- CICOPA Europe network are the result of businesses that have been transferred to, or bought out by their employees and re-established under the worker cooperative form since the beginning of the crisis.
 In France, for instance, there have been 224 transfers and buyouts between 2008-2014, with a very high survival rate within the first 5 years, superior to the entire number of French enterprises.